Clergy Abuse Reparations Are Closure For Some Victims, Resurface Trauma For Others

 Stories like Quinn's provide one example of why more than 500 people registered abuse claims with the Archdiocese of Philadelphia alone.

-Ninety-eight percent of applicants to the Archdiocese of Philadelphia's 's compensation fund accept the settlement offered, said retired judge Lawrence Stengel, chair of the fund's oversight committee. "[That's] pretty strong evidence that those are adequate and fair," he said.
+Ninety-eight percent of applicants to the Archdiocese of Philadelphia's compensation fund accept the settlement offered, said retired Judge Lawrence Stengel, chair of the fund's oversight committee. "[That's] pretty strong evidence that those are adequate and fair," he said.

 Half of all people who registered claims with the program had never come forward before, according to Stengel, signaling that the confidentiality and independent nature of the process helped victims otherwise afraid to go public with their claims.
 So far, the total amount paid out across all seven programs is north of $50 million, with dozens of claims still pending.
 The Archdiocese of Philadelphia has the most heavily used program, having already doled out $32 million.